bombrary/vizworks/graph_editor/README.md

 ## Methods

-- GraphEditor(svgSelection[, isDirected]): constructor
+- GraphEditor(svgSelection[, isDirected])
+  constructor
+- GraphEditor.addNode(obj):
-- GraphEditor.addNode(obj): returns id of node.
+  returns id of node.
 Node's label is put by property 'label'.
+- GraphEditor.addLink(obj):
-- GraphEditor.addLink(obj): returns id of edge, should has property of source and target.
+  returns id of edge, should has property of source and target.
 Edge label is put by property 'label'.
+- GraphEditor.removeNode(id):
-- GraphEditor.removeNode(id): removes node whose ID is id.
+  removes node whose ID is id.
+- GraphEditor.removeLink(id):
-- GraphEditor.removeLink(id): removes link whose ID is id.
+  removes link whose ID is id.
+- GraphEditor.getLinksAdjacent(id):
-- GraphEditor.getLinksAdjacent(id): gets IDs of links which satisfies source is id or target is id.
+  gets IDs of links which satisfies source is id or target is id.
+- GraphEditor.restart():
-- GraphEditor.restart(): updates graph data to view.
+  updates graph data to view.
+- GraphEditor.initGraph():
-- GraphEditor.initGraph(): makes nodes and links empty.
+  makes nodes and links empty.
+- GraphEditor.initSimulation():
-- GraphEditor.initSimulation(): resets charge strength and link distance.
+  resets charge strength and link distance.

-- getter: GraphEditor.

 ## Properties